alperkumcu/alperkumcu.github.io/courses/ukI.md

 ## Requirements

 - **Midterm Exam (50%)** – provisionally scheduled for Week 8 (subject to change).
-- **Final Essay (50%)** – A research essay on a selected cultural topic, due **5 January 2026**.
+- **Final Exam (50%)** – **5 January 2026**.
-- Attendance, participation, and short written reflections will be monitored throughout the semester.
+- Attendance, participation, and short written reflections and essays will be monitored throughout the semester.
   These will contribute to the final evaluation but will not carry a separate percentage weight.

 **Note:** Plagiarism and submission of AI-generated texts will result in an automatic fail for the course.
 **Note:** Weekly topics are subject to change depending on current events.